tryffel/virtualpaper/Readme.md

 copy config.sample.toml to e.g. config-dir/config.toml.

 By default, docker file includes only English-dataset for tesseract OCR engine.
-To use other languages, either include them in docker file, or install language packages on host machine and add them as volume to docker
+To use other languages, either include them in Dockerfile, or install language packages on host machine and add them as volume to docker
 with: ```-v /usr/share/tessdata:/usr/share/tessdata```.
 Host machine location may vary depending on distribution used.

 Start server (for testing):
 ```docker run -d -v /config-dir:/config/ tryffel/virtualpaper:latest serve```